adi-075/oopjava/README.md

 ### Prerequisites

-A code editor like IntelliJ or Eclipse.
+An IDE like IntelliJ or Eclipse.
 JDK version 17+

 ### Installation